Leonardo-Loreti/Relativistic-Mechanics-Visualization/README.md

 Well, I'm not a professional programmer, but I'd like to be.
 So I'm trying to implement some applicantions using Python.

-### Nest steps?
+### Next steps?

 Maybe I'll try to turn this program in a real executable software, so I'll have to learn how to make a GUI.
-Also, I could implement this algorithm in a website, probably using javascript (I'm learning web development).
+Also, I could implement this algorithm in a website, probably using javascript (I'm learning web development).[^1]

+[^1]:If you see something wrong please tell me, I'm not a physicist yet, neither a professional programmer 😅